mrdavtan/VCS/README.md

 ## Description
 -----------

-The Simple Version Control System (VCS) is a command-line tool designed to help you keep track of changes in your code and text files.
-It provides a set of basic version control operations, allowing you to create commits, switch between branches, and navigate through the commit history.
+The Simple Version Control System (VCS) is a command-line tool designed to be operated locally by an LLM while testing and debugging.
+It provides a set of basic version control operations, following git conventions, allowing you to create commits, switch between branches, and navigate through the commit history.

-This tool is particularly useful for managing local code testing and text file versioning without the need for a complex setup or remote repositories.
-It aims to provide a simple and intuitive interface for developers and writers who want to maintain a history of their work.
+This tool was made to avoid the situation of an agent sending too many commits unnecessarily by an agent, until the user is ready to push it to a remote repository.

 ## Features
 --------